AmitKapilaCodeIns/tennis-club/README.md

 #### The form success page

 -   Once a visitor submits a membership inquiry form they want assurance that the form was submitted.
-They are redirected to a simple page thanking them for their interest. messageand intuitive form allows to make that first step in becoming a member.
+They are redirected to a simple page thanking them for their interest.
+The intuitive form allows them to make that first step in becoming a member.
 It allows the client to make contact with the club and the trained club staff to discuss membership in a personal manner.
     ![Image of the thank you page](./documentation/thank-you.png)

 ### Features left to implement